 Shobosho is about smoke, steam and fire.
 It’s about raw, cured and fermented and Japanese yakitori, and to this end, the kitchen’s decked out with a wood oven, a rotisserie and yakitori pit.
 Liston and Kardachi met quite a few years ago when Liston was working at The Melting Pot.
 Since then he’s run Northern Light in Melbourne and worked overseas, including Asia.

-Shobosho’s menu is structured around Snacks/Raw, Yakitori, Dumplings/Bao, Spit Roast, Grill/Wood Oven, Sides and Sweet – so, there’s something for everyone including some good vego options.
+Shobosho’s menu is structured around Snacks/Raw, Yakitori, Dumplings/Bao, Spit Roast, Grill/Wood Oven, Sides and Sweet – so, there’s something for everyone including some good vego options – and the menu keeps changing.
 You can drop in for a drink and a snack, or settle in and go a full tasting menu and I like the fact that the kitchen stays open until late.
-It’s simple food using premium ingredients including Boston Bay pork, Port Lincoln seafood, and free-range chicken.
+It’s simple food using premium ingredients.
+They’ve more recently started a dim sum menu for weekend lunches which is most enjoyable.

 The first time I went was the second day of opening and our group of three opted for the tasting menu at $75 as the stress of making our own food decisions was simply too much to cope with.
 We were pleased with what came out – a good selection of raw, dumplings, yakitori, kushiyaki, an excellent crumbed pork meatball sandwich, and a leg of pork (the meat was so succulent and tasty) followed by sweets.
 The second time I went was straight after a lunch at Press (the Kardachi double) for a cocktail and some snacks and we tried some of the vegetarian options – my favourite being the Grilled snake beans with fermented chilli and scorched nuts.

 Any negatives?
 Well, we did find the booth seating a little uncomfortable in that the seat back was digging in at the wrong place – but easily fixed by not leaning back.
-They had yet to perfect the pig skin – it was rather tough (but granted, it was only day two).
 The two-hour sittings aren’t really long enough to fully relax and enjoy the tasting menu (we were lucky in that our booth hadn’t been booked again).
-And lastly, you do go home smelling like an Asian BBQ – but some of us kinda find that attractive.
+And lastly, you do go home smelling a little like an Asian BBQ – but some of us kinda find that attractive.

-That aside, I really like Shobosho.
+That aside, I love Shobosho.
 It really is something new in terms of the offerings in Adelaide.
 I like the food and it’s a great atmosphere – and above all, it’s a fun place to eat and drink.
+I’ve been back many times since.